MSc International Development: Environment Climate Change and Development / Course details

 Teaching and learning

-Recent fieldtrip locations have included Uganda, Ghana, Sri Lanka and India.
+This course has normally included a field trip.
+Past locations include Uganda, Ghana, Sri Lanka and India.

-Please note that field visits may be scheduled at any point during the course, including during University vacations.
+Please note that field trips may be scheduled at any point during the course, including during University vacations.

 You are expected to be available to attend.